AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Prerequisites for sharing Workfront items in Microsoft Teams
+## Prerequisites for sharing Workfront items in Microsoft Teams {#prerequisites-for-sharing-workfront-items-in-microsoft-teams}

 You can search for and share Workfront items in Microsoft Teams if the following conditions are met: